 This recipe is loosely inspired by a dish we enjoyed in Madison while visiting Sub-Zero and Wolf last month.
 Upon arrival, their chef cooked us a family-style feast made with freshly picked produce from their awe-inspiring garden.
 One dish in particular – made with delicata squash, apples, and a sort of tangy vinaigrette – stood out to me.
 It was beautiful and I loved the contrast of the savory roasted squash with the crisp fall apples.

 I always get questions about delicata squash and if the skin is edible – it absolutely is, no peeling necessary!
-It’s tender skin gets tender after about 20-30 minutes, depending on your squash and your oven.
+Its thin skin gets tender after about 20-30 minutes, depending on your squash and your oven.

 Between our moves from Austin to Chicago, I started to become a bit frustrated with cooking.
 Between short term rentals with old gas ovens and half-broken electric stoves, cooking food with consistent results (which is sort of needed for this blog) became a bit of a chore.
 So when we saw this house, with all Sub-Zero and Wolf appliances, I breathed a sigh of relief.
 Cooking has become fun again!
 Using our new oven’s convection setting, which ensures consistent heat throughout the oven, my squash turned out perfect – tender on the inside and caramelized on the outside.
 I also love how the oven is at my eye level, so I don’t need to bend over to see it!